 While driving through rural areas can be less stressful than trying to maneuver your way around a city or keep up with traffic on a cramped interstate, it’s important to be aware of the dangers that all types of roads and environments present.

-At Shrager & Sachs, we understand how challenging it can be to recover from an auto wreck and return to work.
+At Shrager, Sachs, & Blanco, we understand how challenging it can be to recover from an auto wreck and return to work.
 If your crash was caused by another driver’s negligent actions, we’re prepared to fight for you.
 Contact our lawyers when your ready to file your claim and seek compensation for what you’ve been through.